Latest

 The Stigma of Mental Health

-According to Mind, 1 in 4 of us will experience a mental health problem at some point each year.
-The data also suggests that we’re feeling lonelier, which is costing the nation £300 billion a year in England alone.
+Yet despite the prevalence of mental health concerns, data also suggests that we’re feeling lonelier, which is costing the nation £300 billion a year in England alone.

-In the workplace, this can be especially problematic.
+Mental health stigma at work can be especially problematic.
 In this article, we’ll explore how mental health stigma has changed over time, how it affects people’s mental health, how to address mental illness stigma and how an employee assistance program can help address many of the issues associated with it.

 What is stigma?